 One substandard tire installed under the car forces the other three to work thrice harder than usual to compensate, which results in bad fuel efficiency.
 Been there, done that!

-Back in those days, I even had to manually adjust my steering wheel to rectify the pulling.
+Back in those days, I even had to adjust my steering wheel to rectify the pulling manually.
 The weight was distributed unevenly as a result, putting even more pressure on my three good tires.

 The only solution is to replace the bad tire and have the car rotated regularly; there are no shortcuts to go about it.